neuron-digital/wjplayer/README.md

 # wjplayer

-A wrapper around Video.js with contrib plugins bundle that supports HLS, VAST/VMAP, 360-degree videos, and more.
+Video.js bundle that supports HLS, VAST/VMAP, 360-degree videos, and more.

 ## What's included